 If you haven’t yet done the scenic drive through the Vršič Pass, I hope you add it to your itinerary for Slovenia!
 And if you are thinking about a trip to this beautiful country, check out my itinerary for 7 days in Slovenia.

-There are many wonderful things to do in Slovenia, from exploring beautiful Lake Bled and Lake Bohinj to visiting coastal Piran and lovely Ljubljana.
 My Slovenia destination guide has lots of useful information and loads of photos for you to browse as you flesh out your trip.
 And if you enjoy day trips, read about other fabulous day trips from Ljubljana you can do.

 More Information for Your Slovenia Trip: